FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Hydrology.rst

 .. image:: ../img/Workshop/Worksh048.png

 5. Check the Global Green Ampt switch.
-These global values will be replaced by spatial data so it is not necessary to complete this data unless uniform infiltration is used.
+For a description of how these variables are used, please see the INFIL.DAT section of the Data Input Manual.
+Note that the soil depth solution will not be used if the global soil depth is 0.00.

 6. Click OK to close.